The Right to an Inclusive and Equal Education

 PLEASE ENJOY THIS PREVIEW OF THE TOUCHPAD PRO

-Accessibility description of the Video: The video is a fast-moving visual tour of the TouchPad Pro, its features and some of the technology currently available to demonstrate feasibility.
+Video description for the blind: The video is a fast-moving visual tour of the TouchPad Pro, its features and some of the technology currently available to demonstrate feasibility.
 The video was created by working closely with a talented 3-D artist.
 Although the video is geared to people with vision or with some vision, everything in the video regarding the TouchPad Pro is also described on this website.
 Adhe video also demonstrates current advances in this area in The Graphiti, by APH and Orbit described at this link, http://www.orbitresearch.com/product/tactile-products/graphiti/ , a haptic display developed be EPFL described here: https://lmts.epfl.ch/cms/site/lmts/lang/en/haptics_EM, and a tactile display made in Japan called Tactisplay Corp.,

-THOSE WHO ARE BLIND AND WITH LOW VISION WILL:
+THOSE WHO ARE BLIND AND LOW-VISION WILL:

 Helping Those With Low Vision